dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/rfc_remote_work_culture.md

 ### Working Hours: set by employee

 Outside of required availability, employees are expected to set their own hours in cooperation with their manager and team.
-While individual constraints will be taking into account please remember that the needs of the team/Doxel do need to come first.
+While individual constraints will be taking into account please remember that the needs of the team/[COMPANY] do need to come first.

 Expectations of employees:

 * A normal work week (for full-time, salaried employees) is 40-50 hours.
-* If you are regularly working &lt;40 hours, **please have a conversation with your manager. **We have a LOT to do at Doxel and can probably get your help on other projects!
+* If you are regularly working &lt;40 hours, **please have a conversation with your manager. **We have a LOT to do at [COMPANY] and can probably get your help on other projects!
 It’s much better to ask your manager how you can help the team today than to find out months later that your manager is unhappy with your impact/output compared to others on the team.
 * If you are regularly working >50 hours, **please have a conversation with your manager. **While there are often ‘crunch periods’ where even 60+ hour weeks may happen we _know this is not sustainable_ and don’t want you to suffer burnout.
 Remember, in a remote-first culture it is very difficult to see when people are working.
 Your manager may not even be aware you are pulling late nights and that work needs to be re-balanced or perhaps the team is too small to handle the workload.
 * If your work hours are interfering with your personal life, like picking up kids from school or doctors appoints, please talk to your manager.
 While we can’t guarantee infinite flexibility a conversation will almost always resolve the issue.
 * Working hours should be **explicitly set in Google Calendar** using the “working hours feature.”
 This will automatically decline meetings outside your working hours.